j h h l . n e t: who

 - 1969-1974

-Loomis Chafee School, Windsor CT
+Loomis Chaffee School, Windsor CT

 DEC PDP/8e programming and hacking.

-via the "kluge harp" method of placing an AM radio near the machine while
+Wrote the language MUCAL, a FOCAL variant with an extension to play music via the "kluge harp" method of placing an AM radio near the machine while running a tight loop.

 I also wrote such things as a symbolic disassembler (it read tapes of other programs and made up mnemonic names based on how each storage location was used), and an n-body gravity simulation program, which showed its results by printing "image frames" on the teletype.